thahseena11/Machine-Learning-Tasks/README.md

 The Z-score method is essentially the same as the normal distribution method.
 It calculates the Z-scores for each data point and compares them to a predefined threshold to identify outliers.
 However, unlike the normal distribution method, the Z-score method is more general and can be applied to any distribution, not just normal distributions.

+## ML - Task2 - Hypothesis testing

+Q1.Suppose a child psychologist claims that the average time working mothers spend talking to their children is at least 11 minutes per day.
+You conduct a random sample of 1000 working mothers and find they spend an average of 11.5 minutes per day talking with their children.
+Assume prior research suggests the population standard deviation is 2.3 minutes.Conduct a test with a level of significance of alpha = 0.05.

+Q2.
+A coffee shop claims that their average wait time for customers is less than 5 minutes.
+To test this claim, a sample of 40 customers is taken, and their wait times are recorded.
+The sample mean wait time is found to be 4.6 minutes with a standard deviation of 0.8 minutes.
+Perform a hypothesis test at a significance level of 0.05 and determine whether there is enough evidence to support the coffee shop's claim.